jaantollander/Software-Engineering/adopting_agile_development_in_the_large/adopting_agile_development_in_the_large.md

 - Quality of the software would degrade since size of the tests kept growing.
 - Motivation inside teams was suffering since there was no room for developers to grow and they had limited view of the whole picture.

 The reasons for choosing agile described were to avoid oversized specification and the use of direct communication over documents.

-Engblom then describes how they scaled the agile practices inside Ericsson.
+Engblom also describes how they scaled the agile practices inside Ericsson

 - Initial testing with one team revealed problems with time boxing, also test and build times were found to be too long.
 This was a problem for implementing continuous integration.
 - Cross-functional teams were implemented and component guardians who were available for teams to consult for specic knowledge about specic parts of the system.